manwar/perlweeklychallenge-club/challenge-102/abigail/README.md

 The definition of a hash-counting string is as follows:
 - the string consists only of digits 0-9 and hashes, `'#'`.
-- there are no two consecutive hashes: `"##"z does not appear in your string
+- there are no two consecutive hashes: `"##"` does not appear in your string
 - the last character is a hash
 - the number immediately preceding each hash (if it exists) is the position of that hash in the string, with the position being counted up from 1